stevenaeola/gitpitch/prog/assessment_d3/PITCHME.md

 - Original code to be submitted as well as final version
 - Work done in refactoring code
 - Work done in interpreting dataset
-- Source of initial code acknowledged (including licence)
+- Source of initial code and data acknowledged (including licence)

 ---